thejimmyg/express-mustache-overlays/README.md

 Additionally:

 * `DEBUG` - Include `express-mustache-overlays` to get debug output from the `express-mustache-overlays` library itself and `express-mustache-overlays:server` for messages from the example server.
+Also include `express-public-files-overlays` to get debug from the public files server in the example.

 ## Internal Workings